intel/ad-rss-lib/README.md

 Contibutions are very welcome!

 Before submitting a pull request, please ensure that your code compiles successfully and that the tests run successfully.
+In case new functionality is added, please also take care on adding appropriate unit tests.
+The reported code coverage should not fall below 80%.

 Please also check that your code formatting complies to the provided clang style.
 To do so, you can run:
 ```bash
 ad-rss-lib$> sudo apt-get install clang-format-14